-The Guarantee will be subject to certain limitations on enforcement and may be limited or subject to certain defences that may limit their validity and enforceability.
+The Guarantee will be subject to certain limitations on enforcement.

 The Guarantee has not been granted as a separate instrument but under the Conditions of the Notes.
-The Guarantee has been constructed as a first demand guarantee (garantia a primer requerimiento) under Spanish law, providing holders with a direct claim against the Parent in respect of the Issuer's obligations under the Notes.
+The Guarantee has been constructed as a first demand guarantee (garantía a primer requerimiento) under Spanish law, providing holders with a direct claim against the Parent in respect of the Issuer's obligations under the Notes.
 However, the enforcement of the Guarantee would be subject to certain generally available defences.

-The figure of a first demand guarantee (garantia a primer requerimiento) is not specifically regulated in the Spanish Civil Code but its validity and effectiveness has been admitted and regulated by Spanish jurisprudence as an autonomous guarantee, detached from the underlying agreement whose obligations are being guaranteed, acknowledging therefore the validity of the provision pursuant to which the guarantor has renounced to call on exceptions different to those arising from the guarantee.
+The figure of a first demand guarantee (garantía a primer requerimiento) is not specifically regulated in the Spanish Civil Code but its validity and effectiveness has been admitted and regulated by Spanish jurisprudence as an autonomous guarantee, detached from the underlying agreement whose obligations are being guaranteed, acknowledging therefore the validity of the provision pursuant to which the guarantor has renounced to call on exceptions different to those arising from the guarantee.